Drupal-Specific Coding Assistance

 To use Coder, the native Drupal code quality tool:

 - Download the Drupal Coder module (7x-2.0 version is recommended).
 You don't need to install or use the Drupal Coder module, it contains the Drupal Coding Standards inside.

 coder_sniffer/Drupalsubdirectory inside.
 You need to move the contents of this directory to

 <php installation folder>/CodeSniffer/Standards/Drupal.
 This directory must contain the

 ruleset.xmlfile and some other subdirectories.

-Viewing Drupal API documentation from PhpStorm
+Viewing Drupal API Documentation from PhpStorm

-- Select the symbol you are interested in and choose on the context menu of the selection.
+To reach the Drupal API Documentation at https://api.drupal.org/api/drupal right from PhpStorm, select the symbol you are interested in and choose on the context menu of the selection.

 Using the Drush command line tool

 Drush is a command line shell and scripting interface for Drupal.
 With PhpStorm, you can use Drush 5.8 and higher.